BarbWire-1/curved-text/readme.md

 ![demo](curved_text_demo2.gif)\
-Attributes to define the curve your text gets rotated at:
+Attributes to define the curve your text gets aligned at:
  -
  * x
  * y